 You’ll receive an email confirmation with all of your booking details.
 Please make sure you check the information provided thoroughly and let us know immediately if anything is incorrect.

 Responsibility for all booking details rests with the person who made the booking.

-If it is necessary for us to administer any medication throughout the day you will also need to complete a Request to Administer Medication form upon arrival at camp.
+All the details we need are captured when you register your child/ren for camp.
+If we require any more details we will contact you – particularly if it is necessary for us to administer any medication throughout the day as you may also need to complete a Request to Administer Medication form upon arrival at camp.

 On the day

 You know your child best and we understand that at times they may be feeling too poorly to attend our fun packed camp.
 That’s why we trust that you’re responsible for ensuring your child is well enough to participate in the activity sessions, and for ensuring other children aren’t affected by your child’s ill-health.

 Please read our Terms and Conditions with regard to cancellations and changes but please note: we are unable to offer any credits for missed days due to illness or cancellation without 14 days prior written notice.

 Camp 4 Champs is committed to safeguarding and promoting the welfare of your child, this is always our topmost concern.
 Safer recruitment is central to the way we work.
 We are incredibly proud of our dedicated and enthusiastic staff who share our commitment to safeguarding; always creating an environment where your child sees our camp as a fun place to be, where they feel safe and can thrive.